top of page

 Negative attention is better than no attention at all This is something that most parents can relate to as well.
 You must, absolutely must, pay attention to your pet when he/she is doing things right.
 Whether this is laying down napping, playing with appropriate toys, sitting before being allowed outside, greeting people, etc.

-My number 1 rule for solving behavioral problems is to NOT reinforce them.
+Our number 1 rule for solving behavioral problems is to NOT reinforce them.
 Extinguish them or better yet work to not let them creep up into their pattern of life.
 For example, that cute bernedoodle puppy you let jump up on you will eventually be 70-90+ lbs and although you may like it (like I do!) others may not.

 Simply put, if your dog is acting out inappropriately and you react to it, you are very likely reinforcing that behavior.
 You may be reacting negatively, but you are reacting.
 However; if you re-direct your pet to something appropriate and then reward them for that, you will usually end up extinguishing the behavior that you do not want.
 For example: If your dog is jumping on you and you scream, yell, push or otherwise acknowledge the pet, you are reinforcing that behavior.
 ON the other hand, if you turn away, walk away, or even stand there and 100% ignore the behavior, the dog will find absolutely zero reward in this and look for something else to do.
 Have you ever seen a "sane" dog repeatedly attack a telephone pole for no reason????